Black History Month

 Learner Engagement Resources

-Black History Month Themes
+Black History Month for Teachers

 Coretta Scott King Book Awards Recipients

 The Coretta Scott King Book Awards are given annually to outstanding African American authors and illustrators of books for children and young adults that demonstrate an appreciation of African American culture and universal human values.
-This page lists award recipients and honor books from 1970 to current day.

 Coretta Scott King Award